Founded Semantics and Constraint Semantics of Logic Rules

 \end{enumerate} Additionally, founded semantics can be computed in linear time in the size of the ground program, as opposed to quadratic time for WFS.

-Finally, founded semantics and constraint semantics can be extended to allow \uncert, complete predicates to be specified as closed---making an assertion of the predicate false if inferring it to be true (respectively false) using the given rules and facts requires assuming itself to be true (respectively false)---and thus match WFS and SMS, respectively.
+Finally, founded semantics and constraint semantics can be extended to allow \uncert, complete predicates to be specified as closed---making an assertion of the predicate false if inferring it to be true (respectively false) requires assuming itself to be true (respectively false)---and thus match WFS and SMS, respectively.